Admin-7/Mr-Robot-techniques/Bytes.md

 # What is a *byte*?

-If you've never encountered the term "8-bit byte" before, this part might be confusing.
+If you've never encountered terms like "8-bit byte" before, they might be confusing.
 All an 8-bit byte means is "a group of 8 binary digits."
 Any single series of binary digits that we treat as a single value is called a "byte."
 The length of the series can technically be whatever you like, but is almost universally agreed to be exactly eight.
 Hence the 8 in "*8*-bit byte."

 Similarly, a *bit* is more verbosely termed a *binary digit*, and it's simply a number written in base 2.
 In base 2 numerical notation, the decimal (base ten) numbers `0` and `1` are written just as you'd expect (`0`, and `1`, respectively), but the number "two" is written as `10` (pronounced like "1 two and 0 ones"), not `2`.
 As you can see, we must group at least two bits together to represent the number "two," giving us a "2-bit byte."
 By the same logic, the number "three" is written as `11` in binary because this represents "1 two and 1 ones," which sums to three.
 We still only need two bits to do this.
 But continuing this pattern gives us `100` for "four" because this is "1 four, 0 twos, and 0 ones," and now we are forced to group at least three bits one after the other to represent the number we want to express, giving us "3-bit bytes."